The Practical Path to Medical Intuition

 Now my classmate was seeing both what happened and the resulting problem with my rib.
 The emotional ramification made sense as well.
 I've been known to be too trusting of people and situations only to wind up blindsided.

-After completing Wendie's programs, I am a certified Medical Intuitive and Master Intuitive Healer.
+After completing Wendie's programs, I am a Medical Intuitive practitioner and Master Intuitive Healer.

 There are many surprises on top of that development.
 One is how much I genuinely enjoy doing the work.
 In fact, for all the things I love to do, I don’t remember anything making me feel quite as fulfilled and happy.